stakwork/sphinx-key/sphinx-key/README.md

 ### Signer

-- Plug in the ESP32-C3 dev board to your computer via data-enabled micro-USB.
+- Plug in the signer to your computer via data-enabled micro-USB.
 > **Note**
 > The only use of the data usb connection to the signer is to write the program binary to flash memory - during operation, the usb connection is only used for power.